 5 Military survival tips a bushcrafter should practice

 Survival training in the military is focused more on providing the essentials while trying to move as far as possible and as quietly as possible.
-Most of the methods of making a fire or shelter seem to be focused on doing it with stealth using the easiest, but most effective method available, but of course this is done so people can survive in the wilderness in potentially hostile environments.
-Even though bush craft is nowhere near as extreme as the level of survival taught to soldiers, it still includes some interesting tips that even the most experienced bushcrafter could learn from.
+Most of the methods of making a fire or shelter seem to be focused on doing it with stealth using the easiest, but most effective method available, but of course, this is done so people can survive in the wilderness in potentially hostile environments.
+Even though bushcraft is nowhere near as extreme as the level of survival taught to soldiers, it still includes some interesting tips that even the most experienced bush crafter could learn from.

 #1 Murphy’s law

 This law states that anything that can go wrong, will go wrong.
 The lesson behind this one suggests that spares of the most important pieces of equipment should always be taken and backup methods of doing things should be considered.
 You may have used a piece of flint and fire steel a thousand times with no problems, but when you are in a desperate situation there’s nothing to stop it from breaking at a critical moment.
-Back up knifes and alternative ways to start a fire should be considered, but the most important thing to think about is that if you’re relying heavily on one piece of gear or a particular item, what will happen if it breaks or you lose it.
+Back-up knives and alternative ways to start a fire should be considered, but the most important thing to think about is that if you’re relying heavily on one piece of gear or a particular item, what will happen if it breaks or you lose it?

 #2 camouflage

-Obviously this one is more important in the army, but learning how to properly conceal yourself and your camp can make a big difference to your situation.
+Obviously, this one is more important in the army, but learning how to properly conceal yourself and your camp can make a big difference to your situation.
 The two main reasons this is an important skill to learn is because of hunting and the avoidance of crime.
 Making an effective hide could get you the perfect shot on your soon-to-be dinner, but hiding from game is the least of your worries in certain areas.
-There are many hikes around the world that would cause you to make camp in the wilderness, and sleeping alone in unfamiliar territory when there’s people about can be risky.
-A good example of this would be the Hadrian’s wall walk on the Scottish and English border, as Scotland allows wild camping giving you the option of pitching up where ever you like.
+There are many hikes around the world that would cause you to make camp in the wilderness, and sleeping alone in unfamiliar territory when there are people about can be risky.
+A good example of this would be the Hadrian’s Wall walk on the Scottish and English border, as Scotland allows wild camping giving you the option of pitching up wherever you like.
 A person alone in a tent that can be easily seen may be a tempting target for the wrong kind of people, so learning to properly hide your camp and where you sleep is very important in particular areas.

 #3 Physical fitness

-The better shape you are in, the longer you will last in a survival situation and the more comfortable you’ll be hiking around.
+The better shape you are in, the longer you will last in a survival situation, and the more comfortable you’ll be hiking around.
 Fitness is a huge part of training in the army, but it isn’t just so people can fight better and has many more advantages.
 The better condition a person is in, the longer they can last without food and their traveling distance will increase, making a massive difference when your life is in danger.
 If you enjoy hiking, then a great way to improve your condition is by using the 1-up method which can be applied to most hobbies.
 This involves increasing the difficulty to one above the level you expect during your activity, for example, if you ride a bike and usually use a certain gear, then get used to using the next gear up so it’s harder.
 With your backpack, put some extra weight in it when on a walk to get used to the extra effort needed or walk faster than you usually do.
 The reason for this is so that when you go on a serious walk, it’ll feel much easier than you’re used to and you’ll have increased range and comfort.

 #4 Organization is key